What happens after I apply for asylum

 • Your asylum application is denied.

-If you are recognized asylum (the first three outcomes, i.e. refugee status, subsidiary protection or residence permit due to exceptionally/particularly distressing circumstances), you have the right to live and work in Sweden on equal ground as Swedish citizens.
+If you are granted asylum (the first three outcomes, i.e. refugee status, subsidiary protection or residence permit due to exceptionally/particularly distressing circumstances), you have the right to live and work in Sweden on equal ground as Swedish citizens.
 As proof of your residence permit, you will receive a residence permit card from the Swedish Migration Agency.

 After receiving a temporary residence permit, you should register with the population register at the Swedish Tax Agency as soon as possible on the website of the Swedish Tax Agency.
 Registration is necessary to be entitled to the benefits of the Swedish social security system and to attend Swedish language courses.
 After you have registered with the population register, you can also apply for a Swedish identity card.